hbctraining/scRNA-seq/lessons/04_normalization_and_PCA.md

 <img src="../img/PCA_samples.png" width="600">
 </p>

 For datasets with a larger number of samples or cells, PC1 and PC2 scores for each sample/cell are plotted usually.
-Since these PCs explain the most variation in the dataset, and the expectation is samples/cells that are more similar to each other will cluster together with PC1 and PC2.
+Since these PCs explain the most variation in the dataset, the expectation is that the samples/cells that are more similar to each other will cluster together with PC1 and PC2.
 See example below:

 <p align="center">
 <img src="../img/PCA_example_iris.png" width="500">